OlegKonings/DP13_suka/README.md

 =========

-Not a problem which maps well to a GPU, but anyway still 4-9 times faster.
-Is a hybrid implementation.
+Not a problem which maps well to a GPU, but anyway still 7-9 times faster despite the fact that computation is done in 64 bit using a GTX GPU.
+Did not even try to coalesce memory updates, and could improve quite a bit with some effort.

 NOTE: CPU version compiled with all optimizations (-O2) on a  4.5 Ghz i7-4820.
-GPU GTX Titan X
+GPU GTX Titan X 1.1 GHz with --use_fast_math

 ____
 <table>